Bahrain: Market Profile

 - Bahrain is an island state in the Persian Gulf connected to Saudi Arabia by the 25-km-long King Fahd Causeway and is the smallest country among the six-member Gulf Co-operation Council (GCC).
 More than 50% of Bahraini dwellers are expatriates, typically Indians, Pakistanis, Bangladeshis and Filipinos.

 - Bahrain extracts oil from the offshore Abu Safah oil fields (jointly owned with Saudi Arabia), and imports the crude oil for further processing.
-The oil sector accounts for more than 60% of Bahrain’s exports and more than 80% of its government revenue.
-Bahrain’s trade surplus is due to the value of its exports of oil products, which is tumbling as a result of oil price declines.
+The oil sector accounts for about 50% of Bahrain’s exports and more than 80% of its government revenue.
+Bahrain’s trade surplus results from its exports of oil products, which are tumbling amid lower oil prices.
+Bahrain is expected to continue running big fiscal deficits in coming years.
 Major imports into Bahrain are crude oil and machinery, while its key trading partners are Saudi Arabia, the US, China, India and the UAE.

 - In preparation for the post-oil era, Bahrain embarked on a programme of serious economic diversification in the 1990s.
-At present, the oil sector remains the largest GDP contributor (20%), closely followed by finance (17%), manufacturing (15%), and transport and communication (7%).
-In the wake of Arab Spring, the GCC introduced a Development Programme (US$20 billion) aimed at boosting employment in Bahrain (and Oman).
-This has funded many infrastructure, road and airport projects, as well as oil refinery expansion in Bahrain.
+At present, the oil sector remains the largest GDP contributor (19%), closely followed by finance (17%), manufacturing (14%), and transport and communication (7%).
+Under Bahrain’s Government Action Plan 2015-2018, the government is committed to continued economic diversification through infrastructure and urban development.

-- Many Chinese enterprises have set up operations in Bahrain, including the Bank of China, the China Harbour Engineering Company and Huawei, with the latter of opening its first Middle East IT competence centre in 2012.
-One mainland company, Chinamex, reached an agreement with Bahrain’s Diyar Al Muharraq to build Dragon City, a retail-cum-wholesale mall development modelled on the success of Dragon Mart in the UAE.
-Inauguration of the Dragon City took place in December 2015.
+- Many Chinese enterprises have set up operations in Bahrain, including the Bank of China, the China Harbour Engineering Company and Huawei, with the latter opening its first Middle East IT competence centre in 2012.
+Mainland enterprise Chinamex partnered with Bahrain’s Diyar Al Muharraq to build Dragon City, a retail-cum-wholesale mall development modelled on the UAE’s successful Dragon Mart.
+Dragon City was inaugurated in December 2015.

 - The Bahrain Economic Development Board (EDB) is the primary agency responsible for promoting investment in the country, which maintains an open regulatory framework for foreign investors seeking a gateway to the Gulf markets.
-EDB focuses on five key investment sectors, namely financial services, logistics, manufacturing, information communications and technology and tourism and leisure.
+The EDB focuses on six key investment sectors, namely financial services, logistics, manufacturing, information and communications technology, tourism and leisure and startups.

-- Inward FDI stock in Bahrain reached US$18.8 billion in 2014.
-In the same year, China’s cumulative FDI totalled US$3.8 million.
+- Inward FDI stock in Bahrain reached US$28.3 billion in 2015.
+In the same year, China’s cumulative FDI totalled US$3.9 million.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.